 The scope of care Includes patients of all ages with the life-threatening illness, conditions or injury requiring symptom relief from physical, psychosocial and spiritual suffering.

-The timing of palliative care Palliative care should ideally begin at the time of diagnosis of a life-threatening condition and should continue through treatment until death and into the family’s bereavement.
+The timing of palliative care should ideally begin at the time of diagnosis of a life-threatening condition and should continue through treatment until death and into the bereavement period.
 Patients with distress should be managed in a timely manner so as to shorten the duration of suffering.

-Multidisciplinary care Due to the holistic nature of palliative care, a multidisciplinary team approach is essential to address all relevant areas of patient care.
+Due to the holistic nature of palliative care, a multidisciplinary team approach is essential to address all relevant areas of patient care.
 Care may also cut across to mainstream disciplines such as surgical or oncology teams where active interventions may still remain relevant in order to alleviate symptoms in patients.
-Palliative Care Services Operational Policy 49.

-Effective communication Good communication skills are essential tools in palliative care and healthcare providers must develop this in order to provide effective palliative care.
+Good communication skills are essential tools in palliative care and healthcare providers.
+We must develop this skills in order to provide effective palliative care.
 This includes effective listening, providing information, facilitating decision making and coordinating care among the patient, family and other healthcare providers.